usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-2/Sprint-3/Defining Success for your Digital Services Acquisition.md

 By the end of this sprint, you will be able to:

-* Define a user-centered problem statement that avoids pre-defined solutions but aligns with user pain points.
+* Define a user-centered problem statement that avoids pre-defined solutions but aligns with user pain points
-* Draft a product vision statement using structured facilitation questions to describe the desired future state.
+* Draft a product vision statement using structured facilitation questions to describe the desired future state
-* Facilitate a product visioning session that engages stakeholders in clarifying goals and success outcomes.
+* Facilitate a product visioning session that engages stakeholders in clarifying goals and success outcomes
-* Link product vision to procurement objectives and measurable success metrics using the RoM framework.
+* Link product vision to procurement objectives and measurable success metrics using the RoM framework
-* Differentiate between features and outcomes when writing acquisition objectives and evaluation criteria.
+* Differentiate between features and outcomes when writing acquisition objectives and evaluation criteria
-* Recognize common pitfalls in early acquisition planning (e.g., vague goals, prescriptive requirements).
+* Recognize common pitfalls in early acquisition planning (e.g., vague goals, prescriptive requirements)
-* Conduct a constraint discovery session to identify operational, technical, or policy-based acquisition limits.
+* Conduct a constraint discovery session to identify operational, technical, or policy-based acquisition limits
-* Apply identified constraints to shape acquisition strategies, contract types, timelines, and evaluation methods.
+* Apply identified constraints to shape acquisition strategies, contract types, timelines, and evaluation methods
-* Use discovery data and documented tradeoffs to defend and adapt acquisition decisions throughout the lifecycle.
+* Use discovery data and documented tradeoffs to defend and adapt acquisition decisions throughout the lifecycle

 ---
-## From Discovery to Strategy
+## From discovery to strategy

 Before defining success or mapping out your constraints, take a moment to reflect on the body of discovery work already completed.
 When we apply the concept of discovery to the acquisition process, the goal is to create a flexible and mission-aligned plan for buying services or supplies that solve real problems and achieve a positive acquisition outcome.
 A good digital services acquisition strategy draws from: